 Blog by Terry Cox-Joseph

 I don’t consider myself a religious snob.
 I don’t even go to church.
 So when I first saw the Finnish artist Jani Leinonen’s "McJesus" sculpture on Facebook, I surprised even myself with my reaction.
 I thought it was offensive and stupid.
-My first thought was, "Why?
+I thought, "Why?
 What's the message?"
 It was clearly a slam against the corporate world, with McDonald's as the poster child, but was it about corporate capitalism being sacrificed or was about capitalism replacing Christianity?

 The sculpture is part of an exhibit in a Haifa, Israel art gallery called “Sacred Goods.”
 The traveling exhibit had not caused problems in other countries, nor had it caused problems in Israel up until now.
 But apparently, it was shared with the wrong people—aka devout Arab Christians—on social media and riots ensued.
 Someone threw a firebomb.
 Police responded with tear gas and stun grenades.
 The next day, hundreds protested.